jimorie/cthulhucli/README.md

   --non-banned            Filter on non-banned.

 Where:
-  CARD TYPE  One of: character, conspiracy, event, story, support.
   FACTION  One of: agency, cthulhu, hastur, miskatonic university, neutral,
            shub-niggurath, silver twilight, syndicate, the agency, yog- sothoth.
-  FIELD      One of: banned, card type, cost, descriptor, faction, icons,
+  FIELD    One of: banned, cost, descriptor, faction, icons, keywords, name,
-             keywords, name, restricted, set, skill, subtypes, text, uniqueness.
+           restricted, set, skill, subtypes, text, type, uniqueness.
   NUMBER   A number optionally prefixed by one of the supported comparison
            operators: ==, =, !=, !, <=, <, >=, >.
 With == being the default
            if only a number is given.
   TEXT     A text partially matching the field value.
 The --case, --regex
            and --exact options can be applied.
 If prefixed with ! the match is negated.
+  TYPE     One of: character, conspiracy, event, story, support.
 ```

 Examples